bmonews2018/info/en-US/info/seafarer.md

 ### 2.4.
 After I post my CV, can everyone see my CV?

 Only employers can see your CV and "**CV SEARCHABLE BY COMPANIES**" must be enabled.
-This option can be enabled by tapping on Jobs > Manage my CV > tapping on the toggle button beside "**CV SEARCHABLE BY COMPANIES**".
+This option can be enabled by tapping on Jobs > Manage My CV > tapping on the toggle button beside "**CV SEARCHABLE BY COMPANIES**".

 ### 2.5.
 How do I apply for jobs on the app?